mbkamdar/mbkamdar.github.io/_posts/2020-08-16-interesting-links-aug-2020-3.md

 ---
-title: "Interesting Links: August 16, 2020"
+title: On Pinduoduo, economics of AI startups, Indian infrastructure, and cutting-edge physics infrastructure
 date: 2020-08-16
 categories:
     - assorted-links
 tags:
     - assorted-links
 ---

+## Interesting Links: August 16, 2020

 > Underdevelopment is never improvised: it is the work of many centuries.
 > <cite>- Nelson Rodrigues, Brazilian playwright</cite>